 Umm I had a really, really good consultant and care coordinator who were just so understanding and the way that they approached it was in a very caring manner, umm, made me feel as though I wasn’t unwell.
 I was still normal.
 They made me feel like, umm, anything was possible and that if I wanted to achieve something, after this episode, that it was fine.
 It just felt like they were on my side the whole time.Tembe, aged 18

 Mental Health Nurses are trained in mental health nursing and offer support and treatments for your mental health.
 Nurses can discuss medicines, monitor and discuss side-effects and advise you (and your family) on health and mental health.

 Occupational therapists (OT) have trained in occupational therapy.
 They support you by thinking with you about what is important to you out of the things you do, at home, in work, in relationships and in communities, your interests, motivations, skills and abilities.
 They help you to achieve health, mental-wellbeing and satisfaction through doing more of what's important.

 A few services also employ peer workers.
-These are young people who have experienced psychosis, and previously used Early Intervention in Psychosis Service, but have now recovered.
+These are people who have experienced psychosis, and previously used Early Intervention in Psychosis Service, but have now recovered.
 They can talk with you in a more real way about psychosis and treatment, because they’ve experienced it themselves.
 But remember, everyone’s experiences are a bit different.
 They can also suggest goals and encourage hope, to help you get back to your own life.
 This may be especially helpful if you don't trust services, feel hopeless, or have had difficulties with friends and family.